Yordan Alvarez Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.
+- The Pirates pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Pirates have the 16th-ranked team ERA among all league pitching staffs (4.56).
+- The Pirates' 4.91 team ERA ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to rank 20th in baseball in home runs given up (13 total, 1.4 per game).
+- Pirates pitchers combine to rank 19th in baseball in home runs surrendered (13 total, 1.3 per game).

-- The Pirates are sending Contreras (1-0) out for his second start of the season.
+- Keller (1-0) makes the start for the Pirates, his third of the season.

-- His last time out came on Tuesday against the Boston Red Sox, when the righty went 5 2/3 innings, surrendering one earned run while allowing three hits.
+- In his last appearance on Wednesday, the righty threw seven innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.